akprodromou/book-reading-Greece/README.md

 ## How to Run

-Make sure you have the following Python libraries installed:
+The following Python libraries need to be installed:

 pip install matplotlib seaborn pandas numpy